CERNCDAIC/doconverter/README.md

 The project relies in several packages for conversion:
   - [Neevia DocPro converter](https://neevia.com/) a license is required, though a test software is available.
-Most offimatic conversions are done using this software.
-It requires also that those applications be installed on the server e.g. Miscrosoft Office, Open Office, Autocad, etc..
+Most office like conversions are done using this software.
+It requires also that those applications be installed on the server e.g. Microsoft Office, Open Office, Autocad, etc..
   - [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract) it converts image files to a searchable PDF.
   - [SharepointDesigner 2007](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=21581) it converts
    images and PDF files to a searchable PDF.
+It uses Neevia COM.
-  - [HPGL-Viwer](http://service-hpglview.web.cern.ch/service-hpglview/) it converts PLT files to PDF.
+  - [HPGL-Viewer](http://service-hpglview.web.cern.ch/service-hpglview/) it converts PLT files to PDF.